 Feeling angry and upset about a cancer recurrence is completely normal, and you might need support and someone to talk to about these feelings.
 There are different places to find support.
 For some, their support community is their place of worship.
 For others, a formal support group or online support group can be helpful.
 Other cancer survivors who have faced recurrence can understand and offer support.
 Still, some people prefer the privacy of one-on-one counseling.
 Ask your friends, family, or a trusted doctor for a referral.
 Just make sure that you find ways to release your feelings.
 You deserve to be heard.

 Some degree of depression and anxiety is common in people who are coping with cancer recurrence.
 But when a person is emotionally upset for a long time or is having trouble with their day-to-day activities, they may have depression or worry a lot and need medical attention.
 These problems can cause you to feel sad make it harder for you to follow a treatment schedule.

 Even if you are clinically depressed or anxious, you have some things going for you.

 Family and friends should watch for symptoms of distress.
 If they notice symptoms of depression or anxiety, they should encourage the person to seek the help of a health care professional.
 Anxiety and clinical depression can be treated many ways, including medicine, psychotherapy, or both.
 These treatments can help a person feel better and improve the quality of their life.

 Cancer is hard at any age, but it’s especially hard to cope with when you are young and believe you have a full, long life ahead of you.
 Cancer recurrence may seem even more unfair then.
-Worse, it’s often more aggressive in the younger cancer survivor – it may grow and spread faster.
-This aggressiveness means that it could come back earlier and be harder to treat.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.